 Curated by Gredna Landolt

-The contemporary art section of the Amazonía exhibits renowned artists from indigenous peoples.
+The Amazonía’s art section exhibits recognized artists from native Amazonian tribes.

 Lo que los ojos no ven (What eyes can’t see)

 Amazonian art is one of the most important contemporary Peruvian art phenomena.
 Artists from native communities have empowered themselves with Western art media and techniques to express their own imagery and cultures.